Brown2022/E-commerce_App_Project/README.md

 You can run eCommerce in different ways.
 You can go to the Releases Page and download the source code of the latest release, or a bundled .war or a standalone java application (.jar).

-We recommend ypu ee the notes on this section.
+We recommend you see the presentation on this section.

 <h3>Development</h3>